 Maintenance of both sets of planters has been performed by GGC members in the spring and fall by weeding and replanting any significant areas that have failed.
 The club has not undertaken routine maintenance such as watering, but rather has encouraged the school to assume that responsibility.

 In the GGC December meetings in 2015 and 2016, members created holiday floral arrangements, which were then donated to KIPP and given to teachers and staff at their holiday party.
 The school was very appreciative of the gesture and of our desire to continue the relationship.

 In 2015, our contact person became Ryan Connor, who is the Health and Wellness Coordinator of the Rawles Health Center, a health center newly installed at the school and funded by Johns Hopkins.
 The Health Center functions as a nurse’s office, but also performs the important role of educating the student population and their families on health, nutrition, exercise, and environmental sustainability.
 With these goals in mind, the focus of the gardens shifted from ornamental plants to vegetables and herbs.

-GGC and KIPP have decided that if a vegetable garden is to succeed at the school, the best site would be the second set of planters (relocating the plants there to other parts of the campus) and the area would have to be fenced and gated for several reasons.
-Because the property is owned and maintained by the City of Baltimore and leased by KIPP, implementation is slow.
-KIPP has applied for and received grant funds for the fence and is working with the City to satisfy their concerns about the fence, the garden and water usage.
-This project has taken priority over any other gardening efforts at the school.
+GGC and KIPP have decided that if a vegetable garden is to succeed at the school, the best site would be the second set of planters (relocating the plants there to other parts of the campus) .
+The area was fenced and gated .